 The analytics supports data-driven conversations with physicians to understand and manage cost trends.
 In one possible scenario, if a physician is convinced that the data is accurate and shows he or she is an outlier in ordering excessive and expensive advanced imaging studies for low back pain, mentoring can ensue to encourage the physician to use the advanced imaging at a more appropriate rate.

-Partners continues to enhance the population health and risk-based analytics application and expand its use.
+Mass General Brigham continues to enhance the population health and risk-based analytics application and expand its use.
 New capabilities are under development to further support enterprise quality as well as safety reporting and improvement.
-These and other efforts will further drive adoption of tools that help Partners manage value-based care with the best information possible.
+These and other efforts will further drive adoption of tools that help Mass General Brigham manage value-based care with the best information possible.